iBrokeTheCode/E-Commerce_ELT/README.md

 The data pipeline processes information from [multiple CSV files](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce) and a [public API](https://date.nager.at/Api), storing and analyzing the results using Python.
 The final interactive report is presented as a Hugging Face Space built with Marimo.

-## 2. Stack
+## 2. 🧑‍💻 Stack

 - [Marimo](https://github.com/marimo-team/marimo): A Python library for building interactive dashboards.
-- [Hugging Face Spaces](https://huggingface.co/docs/hub/spaces-config-reference): A platform for hosting and sharing interactive machine learning demos and applications
+- [Hugging Face Spaces](https://huggingface.co/docs/hub/spaces-config-reference): A platform for hosting and sharing interactive machine learning demos and applications.
 - [Pandas](https://pandas.pydata.org/): A Python library for data manipulation and analysis.
 - [Plotly](https://plotly.com/python/): A Python library for interactive data visualization.
 - [Matplotlib](https://matplotlib.org/): A Python library for creating static, animated, and interactive visualizations.